dushimeemma/tekana-e-wallet/README.md

 # login, copy token and paste into the authorization bearer token
 # send GET request on /api/users to get the list of all users
+# send GET request on /api/users?search:name to get the list of all users by filtering

 # login, copy token and paste into the authorization bearer token
 # send PATCH request on /api/users/profile to update profile using the below model